CliMA/ClimaOceanBiogeochemistry.jl/docs/src/index.md

 ## Installation

-To add `ClimaOceanBiogeochemistry.jl`, to your local environment,
+To add `ClimaOceanBiogeochemistry.jl` to your local environment, type

 ```julia
 julia> using Pkg